USRSE/usrse25/pages/participate/special-issue.md

 * Sustainability, security, and stability
 * Software engineering approaches supporting research
 * Community engagement
-* Diversity, Equity, and Inclusion for RSEs and in RSEng
 * Training and workforce development
 * Building an RSE profession